CommunityToolkit/Labs-Windows/labs/SettingsControls/samples/SettingsControls.Samples/SettingsControls.md

 > [!SAMPLE SettingsCardSample]

 The SettingsExpander can be used to group settings into a single card.
-SettingsExpanderItems can be added to display settings - the orientation can be set to Vertical, Left and Right.
+SettingsCard items can be added to display settings - the orientation can be set to Vertical, Left and Right.

 > [!SAMPLE SettingsExpanderSample]